Breaking the Cycle : Understanding the Flow of Generational Trauma - Part 1

 Williams, M. T., Metzger, I. W., Leins, C., & DeLapp, C. (2018).
 Assessing racial trauma within a DSM–5 framework: The UConn Racial/Ethnic Stress & Trauma Survey.
 Practice Innovations, 3(4), 242–260. https://doi.org/10.1037/pri0000076

-As someone who has navigated the depths of inherited and personal trauma, my journey of seeking understanding has become my calling—to bring light to these hidden patterns and help others transform their lives. — Natasha Marie✨
+As someone who has navigated the depths of inherited and personal trauma, my quest for understanding has evolved into my purpose—to shed light on these hidden patterns and support others in transforming their lives for the better. — Natasha Marie✨